ohreagano/ohreagano.github.io/_posts/2016-11-04-Create-Data.md

 ---
 layout: post
-Title: Assignment 4 - Data
+Title: INLS 161 - Data
-category: inls161
+category: coursework
 ---

 This was the first time we've dealt with collaborative work in GitHub and it definitely took some